 "If you want your children to improve, let them overhear the nice things you say about them to others." – Haim Ginott

 and rely on us to interpret the world: "That's HOT, Don't touch!...
 Now we wash our hands ...
-We can walk now that the light is green .....We always ...
-We never ....
-This is how we do it .....The sky is blue ..."
+We can walk now that the light is green ...
+We always ...
+We never ...
+This is how we do it ...
+The sky is blue ..."

-What happens when they hear: "You'd lose your head if it wasn't glued on .....That was a dumb thing to do ....You drive me crazy ....Why can't you ....You never ....You always....."?
+So what happens when they hear: "You'd lose your head if it wasn't glued on ...
+That was a dumb thing to do ...
+You drive me crazy ...
+Why can't you ...
+You never ...
+You always..."

-Or overhear: "You won't believe the day I've had with that kid ....He's so irresponsible....She never does her chores without me hounding her .....He can't control himself....
+Or overhear: "You won't believe the day I've had with that kid ...
+He's so irresponsible...
+She never does her chores without me hounding her ...
+He can't control himself ...
 She has such a temper...."

-and to our children's advantage.
+to our children's advantage.
 Why not leverage our children's trust in what we say to empower them to become their best selves?

 1. Empower your child by seeing her best self.

 aren't provable, and which kids may argue with in their own minds.

 2. Empower your child by problem-solving instead of labeling.

 If you're offering your child guidance about something, stick to what's happening right now and empower your child to solve it.
 "You always forget to ..." makes him the problem, and programs him to keep forgetting.
 "It's hard to remember.
 How do you think you can help yourself remember tomorrow?" acknowledges

-focus on how he can remember this time, and he'll start to see that he's a kid who can support himself to remember, more and more often.
+focus on how he can remember this one time, and he'll start to see that he's a kid who can support himself to remember, more and more often.
 Comment

 especially on any progress in the "right direction," even if it isn't perfect.
 We all need encouragement to keep plugging away towards a goal.